ssi-dk/beone-datahub/scripts/mongosh/README.txt

-This folder contains JavaScript files for execution with the mongosh database client.
+The *.js files in this folder are JavaScript files for execution with the new 'mongosh' database client.
-The scripts will not work with the old mongo client.
+They will not work with the old 'mongo' client.